jtilly/mex/README.md

 Examples on how to use mex files in Matlab under Linux

 ## Fortran (ifort)
-This is a simple example program that computes Fibonacci numbers in both Fortran and Matlab.
+This is a simple example program that computes Fibonacci numbers in both Fortran and Matlab

- * Edit `fortran/makefile`, in particular make sure that `MDIR` points to your Matlab installation.
+ * Edit `fortran/makefile`, in particular make sure that `MDIR` points to your Matlab installation
  * Compile the mex file using `make`
  * Run `fortran/main.m` in Matlab